kumahq/kuma/docs/madr/decisions/026-mesh-tcp-route.md

 ### Goals

 Policy should allow to
-* reroute TCP traffic to different versions of a service or even completely different service;
+* reroute TCP traffic<sup>1</sup> to different versions of a service or even completely different service;
-* split TCP traffic between services with different tags implementing A/B testing or canary deployments.
+* split TCP traffic<sup>1</sup> between services with different tags implementing A/B testing or canary deployments.

+<sup>1</sup> TCP traffic includes HTTP, HTTP2 and GRPC traffic if no overlapping
+policy with higher specificity applies

 ### Non-goals